America the Beautiful…No More

 INDEPENDENCE DAY AND BARBEQUE

 Besides eating the BBQ there were patriotic stories to be told, games to be played and winners to be awarded.
 There might have been a softball game before the older boys attempted to climb the greased pole.
 And then there was the contest to catch a greased pig – a contest in which I once excelled and won.
-Actually that year it wasn’t much of a chase.
-As I started toward him to make my grab, the little porker ran right at me and lay down.
-What a bummer, I didn’t even get my cloths dirty.
-It was kind of like a “tag you’re it” scenario.
+That year it wasn’t much of a chase.
+As I started toward him to make my grab, the little porker ran right at me and rolled ove4r.
+What a bummer, I didn’t even get my clothes dirty.
+It was like a “tag you’re it” scenario.
 We also ran sack races and three-legged races.
-For the less mobile athletes, pie-eating or watermelon-seed-spitting contests were enjoyed and I’m sure someone also broke out horseshoes.
+For the less mobile athletes, pie-eating or watermelon-seed-spitting contests were enjoyed.
 After all of that excitement it was finally time to eat.

-Hours later the BBQ was finished and it was time for the moment of truth.
+Hours later the BBQ was finished, and it was time for the decisive moment.
 I got my plate with the hash and rice, and for the first time ever concerning BBQ I hesitated a bit before my first bite.
 Remembering that white thing floating in the hash, I had a little moment of contemplation along with a big hunger for that BBQ.
-It was then that I made the decision that if I had liked hash before I knew there might be an eyeball in it then I could probably still like it after… and I did!
+It was then that I made the decision that if I had liked hash before I knew there might be an eyeball in it then I could still like it after… and I did!
 Eyeball and all!

 A portion of this came from Don Miller’s book PATHWAYS, stories from his